Skip to main content

 Take Classes Not Offered at Your School and Earn a Certificate

-Cross-registration has another benefit, too—students can take classes not offered on their home campus and apply these towards a certificate, which acts sort of like a minor.
+Another benefit of cross-registration is that students can take classes not offered on their home campus and apply these toward a certificate, which acts sort of like a minor.
 Certificates can be earned in fields like Coastal and Marine Sciences, International Relations, Middle Eastern Studies, and Reproductive Health Rights and Justice.

 Increased Club and Activity Options

-Students can join clubs, intramural sports, and other extracurriculars on any campus they choose.
-The only exception to this is varsity sports, when students must play for their home school.
+Students can join clubs, play intramural sports, and engage in other extracurricular activities on any campus they choose.
+The only exception to this is varsity sports, which students must play for their home school.

 Shared Cultural Resources